 Taxonomically the Crested Bellbird has been placed in the Old World warbler family Oreoicidae, a “wastebasket taxon” used for birds of which the exact affinities are unknown.
 The aboriginal name, panpanpanella, is reflective of its cowbell-like voice, as is its early European name, dick-dick-the-devil.

 A proportion of our profits will be donated to the Oreoica Fund, Bellbird’s environmental fund from where donations to worthwile bird research and conservation projects are made.
-Grasswren research, conservation of threatened habitats, and threatened bird monitoring are some of the projects we’re interested in.
+Projects supported thus far include the Rainforest Trust, the African Bird Expo, the Orange-bellied Parrot recovery program.
+Grasswren research, conservation of threatened habitats, and threatened bird monitoring are some of the projects we may be interested in supporting.

 You can make direct donations too: click the following button.